-Porto Limnionas was one of our favourite places in Zante, and apparently one of the most popular places for tourists to visit as it was quite busy when we were there, even though we visited in the shoulder season (May).
+Porto Limnionas was one of our favourite places in Zante, and apparently one of the most popular places for tourists to visit.
+It was quite busy when we were there, even though we visited in the shoulder season (May).

 Table of Contents